cloudvolumes/avmlog/README.md

 Things someone can do to improve this:

 - Allow processing of multiple files (to account for load balanced Managers)
-- Add ability to provide a custom exclusion regexp (name this flag -hide)
+- Add ability to provide a custom exclusion regexp (name this flag -hide="regexp")
 - Add ability to specify user and computer directly instead of a -find=regexp
 - Add ability to remove DEBUG lines (name this flag -hide_debug)
 - Detect gaps in time of more than a few seconds for a single request and and print a line showing the time gap
 - Write separate output files for each request identifier
 - Show the first line of each request
-- Allow filtering of non-200 requests (maybe hide
+- Allow filtering of non-200 requests (maybe hide successful requests so errors are easier to find)
 - Add a context flag to pull back the X lines above/below a match
 - Add flag to group requests so all their lines are together
 - Add a flag to covert timestamps from UTC
 - Add short-versions of the flags like -m/-a/-j etc
 - Figure out how to use FlagSet: https://golang.org/pkg/flag/
+- Improve progress bar

 ## Developer notes